 Investing in your most profitable partners ensures ROI on your MDFs.
 The partner selection process is critical.
 Gather and analyze existing partner performance data and metrics.
 Partner relationship management (PRM) software automatically gathers and analyzes MDF information.

 Using the report generated by your PRM, you can rank your partners by performance and opportunity for growth.
-The most common methods for measuring partner performance is by revenue and activity metrics.
-When you based MDF allocation on hard numbers, you have the highest likelihood of success.
+The most common methods for measuring partner performance are revenue and activity metrics.
+You have the highest likelihood of success when you base MDF allocation on hard numbers.

 Ranking partners will help you determine where to spend your MDFs.
 For example, let’s say you have a partner with high activity metrics, but you want your MDFs to increase revenue.
 As a secondary goal, you want to strengthen the relationship.
 In this example, a tradeshow would be the best investment because it allows partner companies to bond.